 First, figure out what the long-term goal is for the project that needs the music and then buy a license to suit its needs.
 Make sure it covers you from all the angles listed above.
 You’ll find it to be a lot more affordable in the long run than using a subscription-based licensing service, especially when it comes to monetizing your creative content.

-A basic membership to download unlimited royalty-free stock music just won’t be enough to generate real business numbers without upgrading and paying more for Commercial licensing.
+A basic membership to download unlimited royalty-free stock music would probably just won’t be enough to generate real business numbers without upgrading and paying more for Commercial licensing.

 PART II – Subscription Licensing